friedelschoen/fiss/src/man/chpst.8.md

 `-L lock`
 The same as -l, but fail immediately if lock is locked by another process.

+`-P`
+Run prog in a new process group.

+`-0`
+Close standard input before starting prog.

+`-1`
+Close standard output before starting prog.

+`-2`
+Close standard error before starting prog.

+## NOT IMPLEMENTED

+Following options are defined in runit's chpst but are ignored by fiss' implementation.

+`-e dir`
+Set various environment variables as specified by files in the directory dir: If dir contains a file named k whose first line is v, chpst removes the environment variable k if it exists, and then adds the environment variable k with the value v.
+The name k must not contain =.
+Spaces and tabs at the end of v are removed, and nulls in v are changed to newlines.
+If the file k is empty (0 bytes long), chpst removes the environment variable k if it exists, without adding a new variable.

 `-m bytes`
 Limit the data segment, stack segment, locked physical pages, and total of all segment per process to bytes bytes each.